The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries

+\begin{longversion} \begin{lemma} Suppose that \(M\) is a domain in a Stein manifold, with envelope of holomorphy \(\hat{M}\).
+Then \(M \to \hat{M}\) intersects every closed complex hypersurface in \(\hat{M}\). \end{lemma} \begin{proof} Let \(H \subset \hat{M}\) be a closed complex hypersurface.
+Henri Cartan's Theorem A (H\"ormander \cite{Hormander:1990} p.
+190 theorem 7.2.8) says that for every coherent sheaf \(F\) on any Stein manifold every fiber \(F_m\) is generated by global sections.
+Let \(\OO{H}\) be the line bundle corresponding to the hypersurface \(H\).
+By Cartan's theorem, for each point \(m \in H\), there is a global section of \(\OO{H}\) not vanishing at \(m\).
+Take such a section, and let \(H'\) be its zero locus.

+Henri Cartan's theorem B (H\"ormander \cite{Hormander:1990} p.
+199 theorem 7.4.3) says that the cohomology of any coherent sheaf on any Stein manifold vanishes in positive degrees.
+By the exponential sheaf sequence, (see H\"ormander \cite{Hormander:1990} p.
+201)

+In other words, line bundles on \(\hat{M}\) are precisely determined by their cohomology classes.
+Therefore a divisor is the divisor of a meromorphic function just when it has trivial first Chern class.
+In particular, \(H'-H\) is the divisor of a meromorphic function, say \(h \colon \hat{M} \to \C{}\).
+So \(h\) is holomorphic on \(\hat{M} \setminus H\), and has poles precisely on \(H\).
+If \(H\) does not intersect the image of \(M\) in \(\hat{M}\), then the pullback of \(h\) to \(M\) is holomorphic on \(M\), so is the pullback of a holomorphic function on \(\hat{M}\), i.e. has no poles, so \(H\) is empty. \end{proof} \end{longversion}

-\begin{lemma} Suppose that $M$ is a domain over a Stein manifold.
-Then every holomorphic principal bundle (and every holomorphic vector bundle) on $M$ which extends to $\hat{M}$ admits a holomorphic connection. \end{lemma} \begin{proof} It is enough to assume that $M=\hat{M}$, i.e. $M$ is a Stein manifold.
-A holomorphic principal (or vector) bundle admits a holomorphic connection if and only if its Atiyah class vanishes \cite{Atiyah:1957}.
+\begin{lemma} Suppose that \(M\) is a domain over a Stein manifold.
+Then every holomorphic principal bundle (and every holomorphic vector bundle) on \(M\) which is pulled back from \(\hat{M}\) admits a holomorphic connection. \end{lemma} \begin{proof} A holomorphic principal (or vector) bundle admits a holomorphic connection if and only if its Atiyah class vanishes \cite{Atiyah:1957}.